 - Here is Ramos’ most embarrassing accusation.
 I truly wonder if Mr. Ramos is aware that the miracle of John Paul II’s intercession in the illness of French nun Sister Marie Simon-Pierre occurred two months after his death.
 Otherwise, why ask about evidence of direct intervention?
 Or is he doubting that she ascribes her cured illness to John Paul II?
 We don’t have to guess, just watch her on this Youtube video and decide for yourself.

 As to the quality of his arguments above, I am an agnostic as to whether Mr Ramos is either careless, ignorant or just a poor writer.
 But I am sure that he is anti-Catholic.
 It was not hard to find additional evidence of his critical, but thankfully incoherent, views on my faith.
-This from an article on April 18, 2005.
-Either late April is his anti-Catholic time of the month or Easter represents too tempting a target for this deep thinker.
+This from an column on April 18, 2005.
+[I was unable to locate a current link – JC]:

 First and foremost among those things that irk one with regard to the Catholic Church is the disparity in its approach to its dealings concerning men and women.
 How is it possible that well into the 21st century, a girl can be barred from the priesthood or from becoming Pope by the mere accident of having been born female?
 Is it really inconceivable that a woman can have the endowments required to be a leader of the Church?